-Loaded with flaky salmon, spinach, feta, and almonds, this high-protein and keto salmon salad has it all!
-It's big on flavor and texture and serves as a filling lunch or quick weeknight dinner.
+Loaded with flaky salmon, spinach, feta, and almonds, this protein spinach salmon salad is big on flavor and is a filling lunch or dinner!

 But, just as important, this salmon salad is a nutritional powerhouse.
 It serves as an excellent source of protein, omega-3 fatty acids, fiber, healthy fats, and vitamins A, B and C.

 Plus, this high-protein salad is one heck of an easy meal to prepare, and it's done in just 20 minutes.
 You can also prep this meal ahead of time for a future dinner or a grab-and-go lunch (see instructions further below).